jonasberg034/Kubernetes/kubernetes.md

 > kubectl delete -f mysecret-pod.yaml

-- This time we get the environment variables from secret objects. <Modify> the mysecret-pod.yaml as below.
+- This time we get the environment variables from secret objects. <modify> the mysecret-pod.yaml as below.

 - code mysecret-pod-modify.yaml